 A “domestic partner” is a Member’s domestic partner who has been approved for coverage as such by the City of New York Health Benefits Program.
 Written approval of domestic partner coverage by the City of New York Health Benefits Program must be provided to the Fund in order to enroll a domestic partner.
 There may be tax consequences associated with enrolling a domestic partner.
 For more information, please contact the Office of Labor Relations Domestic Partnership Liaison Unit at 212-306-7605.

 A Member’s “dependent children” include the Member’s natural or legally adopted children, children for whom the Member has court-appointed guardianship or custody, children required to be covered pursuant to a qualified medical child support order, and stepchildren living in the Member’s home.
-Dependent children are generally covered through the end of the calendar year during which they attain the age of nineteen (19).
-Coverage may be extended through the end of the calendar year during which the dependent child attains the age of twenty-three (23) if he or she is a full-time student.
+Dependent children are generally covered through the end of the month during which they attain the age of twenty-six (26).

 Note: In lieu of the PBA Dependent Student Verification Form, the Funds Office will accept a current Enrollment Verification Certificate from the National Student Clearinghouse http://www.studentclearinghouse.org.